Antilos/llgram/README.md

 # llgram
 llgram is a tool for generating ll(1) grammar parsing tables.
-It uses it's own grammar language and can export the table as both a json and a pickled python object
+It uses it's own grammar language and can export the table as both a json and a python dictionary.

 # llgram grammar language
 llgram expects a grammar in the following language: